-Our work with K-16 teachers, schools, and organizations places particular emphasis on service-learning, place based education, and sustainability.
-We are especially focused on bridging and advancing the crucial relationship between classroom based academics and the social emotional growth of our students.
 Our outreach work is led by Joe Brooks, a veteran teacher practioner, international leader-advocate in the field, and our principal training and support educator.
-Our collective work is supported by CWI's advisory board, CWI faculty members, Institute alumni, along with our many long-time contributors as we continue to evolve the vision that Community Works Institute represents. testimonials
+Our collective work is supported by CWI's advisory board, comprised of CWI faculty members, Institute alumni, along with many long-time contributors as we continue to evolve the vision that Community Works Institute represents. testimonials

 Joe facilitates site based workshops, local Institutes, and our Summer EAST and Summer WEST Institutes, in Burlington, Vermont and Los Angeles.
 He is a veteran educator who has worked in a multitude of diverse settings across the U.S. and around the world.
 Working closely with teachers and schools, Joe channels his own teaching experience and personal passion for place based service-learning and locally focused learning partnerships into a doable process that impassions teachers and helps schools succeed in their vision and planning.
 We especially emphasize the development and use of local teaching cohorts, both during our Summer Institutes, and in our site based work with schools. email us